-Type of product/ Service Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies Tuition fees Tuition fees income for the teaching and curriculum services provided over the academic year.
+Type of Nature and timing of satisfaction of Revenue recognition policies product/ performance obligations, including Service significant payment terms Tuition fees Tuition fees income for the teaching Income from tuition fees for each and curriculum services provided term is recognised over time as and over the academic year. when the services are rendered.